Frequently Asked Questions

 How are the classes scheduled and how many classes can I take?

 The classes run Monday-Friday and are held at the same time each day.
 Each day there are two morning classes for your major instrument.
 Non-beginner fiddle students will rotate through several fiddle instructors over the course of the week.
 Most other majors work with one instructor each morning.
 In the afternoon, workshops are held in which students are encouraged to sample from the many different instrument and dance offerings.
-Over the course of the week, approximately 150 workshops are offered with focus on many different styles, instruments, and dance options.

 How long are the classes?